Experiences

 Preceptorship students are exposed to all aspects of a rural community.
 Students will receive a $1,500 stipend and, in addition, housing and limited meals are provided by the host sites.
 Time is available during the week and on weekends for students to explore the community.

 Yes!
-The preceptorship is being offered in two IL locations in 2023: Dixon and Gibson City.
+The preceptorship is being offered in two Illinois locations in 2025:

 When does the summer preceptorship take place?

-Dixon: The summer preceptorship experience at Katherine Shaw Bethea (KSB) Hospital in Dixon will take place from May 22 – June 29, 2023.
+Dixon: The summer preceptorship experience through the Northwest IL AHEC at OSF St. Katharine Medical Center in Dixon, IL will take place from May 19 – June 26, 2025.

-Gibson City: The summer preceptorship experience at Gibson Area Hospital & Health Services (GAHHS) in Gibson City will take place from May 31 – July 12, 2023.
+Gibson City: The summer preceptorship experience through the East Central IL AHEC at Gibson Area Hospital & Health Services (GAHHS) in Gibson City, IL will take place from May 27 – July 3, 2025.

 Where will the preceptorship take place?